NCS4CVR: Neuron-Connection Sharing for Multi-Task Learning in Video Conversion Rate Prediction

 \item We highlight the effectiveness of our approach and challenge it against the single-task model and the classic layer level sharing model, demonstrating relative reductions of 3.78\% and 2.48\% in CVR MSE, respectively.

-\item We deploy our techniques in an online video recommender system with hundreds of millions of users serving main traffic and achieve a significant online performance improvement over current methods, confirming its value in real-world industrial applications. \end{itemize}
+\item We deploy our technique in an online video platform with hundreds of millions of users serving main traffic and achieve a significant online performance improvement over current methods, confirming its value in real-world industrial applications. \end{itemize}